WICG/file-system-access/EXPLAINER.md

 const file_ref = await FileSystemFileHandle.choose({
     type: 'open',
     multiple: false, // If true, returns an array rather than a single handle.

+    // If true, the resulting file reference won't be writable.
+Note that there
+    // is no guarantee that the resulting file reference will be writable when
+    // readOnly is set to false.
+Both filesystem level permissions as well as
+    // browser UI/user intent might result in a file reference that isn't usable
+    // for writing, even if the website asked for a writable reference.
+    readOnly: false,

     accepts: [{description: 'Images', extensions: ['jpg', 'gif', 'png']}],
     suggestedStartLocation: 'pictures-library'
 });